rberger/AutoFFI/README.md

 C/C++/ObjectiveC down to a "language-agnostic" AST compatible with the C-family of languages.

-## Where is the source?

-The source is currently held private, until a decent license and an appropriate roadmap has been made.

 ## Installation

 Grab the latest [release](https://github.com/AutoFFI/AutoFFI/releases) and add